clayheaton/doctor_rogue/README.md

 * [Zwoptex](http://www.zwopple.com/zwoptex/) (pack textures)
 * [cocos2d](http://www.cocos2d-iphone.org) (game engine - download and look for tests for sample code)
 * [HKTMXTiledMap](http://www.cocos2d-iphone.org/forum/topic/17945/page/10#post-456910) (faster implementation of CCTMXTiledMap, but with only orthagonal view)

+If you are interested in contributing to this project, or would like to know more, please feel free to contact the project owner.

 -------